marcqualie/hoard-utils/README.md

 # Hoard Utils

-PHP Extension used by Hoard applications to access low-level system data fast
+This PHP extension can be used in conjunction with Hoard applications to collect low level system information.

+## Dependencies

+[Zephir](http://zephir-lang.com) is required to build this extension.
+You can find the installation instructions [here](http://zephir-lang.com/install.html).

 ## Installation

-[Zephir](http://zephir-lang.com) is required to build this extension.
-Please [install](http://zephir-lang.com/install.html) that first.

 ```
 git clone git@github.com:marcqualie/hoard-utils.git